timetraveler78/TuringPi2/README.md

 ### Can I hotplug Compute Modules into TPI2?
 Yes

+### Can I use the nvme slot with a compute module
+No, the compute module does not support the nvme slot, a jetson tx2 NX or a Xavier NX does support it

 ### Can I run Turing RK1, Raspberry Pi and Nvidia Jetson modules at the same time?
 You can run any combination of all supported compute modules.